 The DNA Chronology – Present Day To 1972

 – The Association celebrates 40 years of Community Service.
+Director Janice Brown is presented with the Queen’s Diamond Jubilee Medal by MP David Christopherson.
 As part of Durand’s 40th Anniversary, the DNA gives $2000 to Graham Crawford, editor and publisher of the Grand Durand Mansions, for sole sponsorship towards the publication of “The Grand Durand Mansions”.

 – The Association conducts Survey to help identify major concerns and issues of Duranders.
 The Association hosts 2nd annual Movie Nite in Durand Park providing free popcorn.
 Sweetness Bakery Food Truck sells cupcakes during the evening.

 The Association invites Municipal By-Law Enforcement to the Annual General Meeting to discuss the by-law blitz conducted in Durand during the spring.
 City Square Condo Development on the old Thistle Site hosts Grand Opening on May 26th, 2011.
 Durand Executive is invited.

 – Jason Farr, Councillor Elect Ward 2 is invited to attend Board meetings and accepts.
 Funding is approved for demolition of Sunday school (St Mark’s site).
 Council considers adaptive reuse for St Marks for Whitehern Museum activities.
 The Association hosts first ever Movie Night.
 Grand Durand Garden Tour 2010 sells out.